 How can I find out if a hold has been placed on my daughter's account?

-Students can view information about any holds on their records, what the hold prevents (registration etc.) and which office to contact with questions, through ISIS.
+Students can view information about any holds on their records, what the hold prevents (registration etc.) and which office to contact with questions, through ONE.UF.

 How can my son petition a late registration charge or a late payment fee?

 Late registration fees are petitioned in the Office of the University Registrar.
 Your son must complete a petition to waive late registration fee and submit it along with appropriate documentation to 222 Criser.
 The Petitions Office will review the request and make a decision within 5-7 working days.

 Petitions for waiver of late payment fees are made to University Bursar in 113 Criser.